tudasc/MetaCG/CONTRIBUTING.md

 The file format version numbers are not to be confused with the MetaCG version numbers.
 We consider a file format version to be final as soon as it has been merged into the `master` branch.
 While only on `devel`, a file format version may be subject to breaking changes.
-After being merged to `master`, breaking changes to the file format must be accompanied by a incremented version number.
+After being merged to `master`, breaking changes to the file format must be accompanied by an incremented version number.